-Dark Mon£y tells the story of an ordinary British family whose young boy has been abused by a famous filmmaker in Hollywood – and their decision to accept a substantial pay out in return for their silence.
+Dark Mon£y (or Dark Money) tells the story of an ordinary British family whose young boy has been abused by a famous filmmaker in Hollywood – and their decision to accept a substantial pay out in return for their silence.

 The four-part drama stars Babou Ceesay and Jill Halfpenny and is written by Levi David Addai, best known for his TV movie Damilola Our Loved Boy.

 Dark Money began on Monday 8th July at 9pm on BBC1, and the final episode aired on Tuesday 16th July, with all episodes available on BBC iPlayer.

 What is Dark Mon£y about?

 Dark Mon£y introduces us to the Mensahs, a fictional working-class family from North London headed up by mum Sam (Jill Halfpenny) and dad Manny (Babou Ceesay).
 Their youngest son Isaac, has recently finished filming a major Hollywood movie role – but the family’s world is shattered when Isaac reveals he was abused whilst out in America by a renowned filmmaker.

 According to the BBC’s synopsis, “Although guilt-ridden, the family decide to accept a substantial pay-off to keep silent, believing the money will help start a new life, enable them to heal and avoid the publicity hell of pressing charges against a celebrity.
 They are wrong.
 Damage runs deep, and the price of taking the money may be too high.”

 Piers Wenger, Controller of BBC Drama, says Levi David Addai’s script is “gripping, timely and original.”

 Who is in the cast of Dark Mon£y?